Readit News logoReadit News

 paholg commented on Asahi Linux lead developer Hector Martin resigns from Linux kernel lkml.org/lkml/2025/2/7/9... · Posted by u/Mond_

-CopperWing · 7 months ago
+CopperWing · a year ago

 The DMA subsystem maintainer has some reasons: at this time you can disable all rust drivers when building the Linux kernel but you cannot disable rust wrappers to C language APIs.
 So if you need to change for example the DMA APIs, you also need to fix the rust wrapper before submitting the C patches otherwise you cannot even build a C only kernel.